Take the First Step Towards Your Healthcare Calling in our Nursing Program in Chicago

 View the BSN Degree Program Curriculum Plan to see what credits are required.

 Prospective nursing students begin the admission process by first completing an application and then interviewing with a Chamberlain admission representative.
-When all admission criteria are fulfilled, prospective students are told in writing of their admission status to a specific Chamberlain program and location.
+When all admission criteria are fulfilled, prospective students are told in writing of their admission status to a specific Chamberlain program, location, and class cycle.